Interface conditions for electromagnetic fields

 Interface conditions describe the behaviour of electromagnetic fields; electric field, electric displacement field, and the magnetic field at the interface of two materials.
 The differential forms of these equations require that there is always an open neighbourhood around the point to which they are applied, otherwise the vector fields and H are not differentiable.
-In other words, the medium must be continuous.
+In other words, the medium must be continuous[no need to be continuous][This paragraph need to be revised, the wrong concept of "continuous" need to be corrected].
 On the interface of two different media with different values for electrical permittivity and magnetic permeability, that condition does not apply.

 However, the interface conditions for the electromagnetic field vectors can be derived from the integral forms of Maxwell's equations.